shannonwoolis/thanet-beds/wp-content/plugins/post-to-google-my-business/readme.txt

 6. Auto-post template settings

 == Changelog ==

+= 3.0.14 =
+* Fix incorrect location selection within groups
+* Fix support for Google accounts with more than 20 location groups
+* Remove shortcodes from WooCommerce product description

+> **Premium**
+>
+> * Fix undefined index errors on product form when WP_DEBUG was enabled
+> * Fix intermittent issue with location(s) not being selected in the "Advanced post settings"
+> * Restore disappeared "Toggle Selection" function on Google Accounts

 = 3.0.13 =
 * Fix auto-post toggle not being turned on by default in block editor